Vandermeer Nursery Plant Finder

 Closely related to beets, this variety is primarily for culinary purposes; rich, crinkled green leaves with cream veins and stalks; a tasty addition to salads or vegetable dishes; abundant crops all season, into fall

-Fordhook Giant Swiss Chard is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Fordhook Giant Swiss Chard is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 The entire above-ground parts of the plant are edible, and are usually harvested from early to late summer.
 The edible parts have a mild taste and a crisp texture.

 The plant is most often used in the following ways: